-Abstract: The equation of state in stellar collapse is derived from simple considerations, the crucia Tract: The equation of state in stemar consigns is derived from simple consucrations, the crucial ingredient being that the entropy per nucleon remains small, of the order of unity (in units of k), during the entire collapse.
-In the early regime, $\rho \sim 10^{10} - 10^{13} \, \mathrm{g/cm}^2$, nuclei partially dissolve into α -particles and neutrons; the α -particles go back into the nuclei at higher densities.
+- Abstract: The equation of state in stellar collapse is derived from simple considerations, the crucial ingredient being that the entropy per nucleon remains small, of the order of unity (in units of k), during the entire collapse.
+In the early regime, $\rho \sim 10^{10} 10^{13}$ g/cm3, nuclei partially dissolve into α -particles and neutrons; the α -particles go back into the nuclei at higher densities.
 At the higher densities, nuclei are preserved right up to nuclear matter densities, at which point the nucleons are squeezed out of the nuclei.
-The low entropy per nucleon prevents the appearance of drip nucleons which would add greatly to the net entropy.

-We find that electrons are captured by nuclei, the capture on free protons being negligible in
+The low entropy per nucleon prevents the appearance of drip nucleons, which would add greatly to the net entropy. - We find that electrons are captured by nuclei, the capture on free protons being negligible in